 Hey there!
-I’m Jessica Honegger, Founder and co-CEO of Noonday Collection, author of Imperfect Courage, brand-new podcaster, and mom to three littles.
+I’m Jessica Honegger, Founder and co-CEO of Noonday Collection, author of Imperfect Courage, host of the podcast Going Scared, and mom to three littles.
 I am passionate about encouraging others to leave comfort, go scared, and step into a life of impact.
 Oh, and I’m also passionate about queso, Topo Chico, and a good pair of heels.
 (I’m a woman of many interests!)

 I used to think the path to success was straight and clear.
 Want to know how curvy my path has been?
 I have done everything from midwifery in Bolivia, to getting a Masters in Education, to flipping homes in Austin, Texas.
 Clearly, this was a path that lead straight to starting a business, right?

 Reflecting back now, I am able to see now that all my seemingly circular steps were, in fact, laying a clear path for me.
 The common thread along the path?
 A desire to try to find ways to create meaningful opportunity for others.

 It was during a trip to Kenya in my teens that I first witnessed the realities of global poverty firsthand.
 That trip ignited in me the first sparks of the social-justice flame that would eventually inspire Noonday Collection.
 I returned home a bit of an activist, volunteering in Bolivia and Guatemala after college where I dove into the development world head first (and made plenty of well-intentioned mistakes along the way).
 It was during this time that I began to understand the power of entrepreneurship as a sustainable solution to poverty.